brenhinkeller/Chron.jl/README.md

 # Chron.jl

 A two-part framework for (1) estimating eruption/deposition age distributions from complex mineral age spectra and (2) subsequently building a stratigraphic age model based on those distributions.
 Each step relies on a Markov-Chain Monte Carlo model.

-The first (distribution) model uses an informative prior distribution to estimate the times of first (i.e., saturation) and last  mineral crystallization (i.e., eruption/deposition).
+The first (distribution) MCMC model uses information about the possible shape of the true mineral crystallization (or closure) age distribution (e.g., no crystallization possible after eruption or deposition).
+In this first model, the true eruption or deposition age is a parameter of this scaled crystallization distribution.
+The stationary distribution of this first MCMC model then gives an estimate of the eruption/deposition age.

-The second (stratigraphic) model uses the estimated (posterior) eruption/deposition age distributions along with the constraint of stratigraphic superposition to produce an age-depth model
+The second (stratigraphic) MCMC  model uses the estimated (posterior) eruption/deposition age distributions along with the constraint of stratigraphic superposition to produce an age-depth model

 ## Installation